Align-self - Property CSS

 Aa3Aa

-- align-self: safe center; align-self: unsafe end;
+AaAaAaAaAaalign-self:last baseline; - align-self: safe center; align-self: unsafe end;

 The words

-solves the problem of overflow from the top: if the contents are too large for the available space, they can end up hidden.
+safeandunsafecan be associated with an alignment of the typecenterorend(unsafebeing by default, it is rare to specify it).safesolves the problem of overflow from the top: if the contents are too large for the available space, they can end up hidden.
 If the element is centered or aligned from the bottom, this overflow can be done from the top of the element (it is the beginning of the text that is hidden).
 In that case even the scroll bar will not show the part of the content that is hidden.With the word

-value, on the other hand, requires that the alignment be respected, even if this causes an upward overflow.For the operation to be correct, you must also apply
+safe, the browser will always place the overflows of content downwards, even if it means not scrupulously respecting the requested alignment.
+Theunsafevalue, on the other hand, requires that the alignment be respected, even if this causes an upward overflow.For the operation to be correct, you must also apply

-on the container withalign-content
+safeon the container withalign-content.Aa1

 Aa2